-The Quad-Input Page Program (QPP) command allows bytes to be programmed in the memory (changing bits from 1 to 0).
-The Quad-Input Page Program (QPP) command allows up to a page of data to be loaded into the page buffer using four signals: IOO-IO3.
-QPP can improve performance for PROM programmer and applications that have slower clock speeds (< 12 MHz) by loading 4 bits of data per clock cycle.
+The Quad-input Page Program (QPP) command allows bytes to be programmed in the memory (changing bits from 1 to 0).
+The Quad-input Page Program (QPP) command allows up to a page of data to be loaded into the Page Buffer using four signals: IO0-IO3.
+QPP can improve performance for PROM Programmer and applications that have slower clock speeds (< 12 MHz) by loading 4 bits of data per clock cycle.
 Systems with faster clock speeds do not realize as much benefit for the QPP command since the inherent page program time becomes greater than the time it takes to clock-in the data.
-The maximum frequency for the QPP command is 108MHz.
+The maximum frequency for the QPP command is 133MHz.

-To use Quad Page Program the Quad Enable bit in the Configuration Register must be set (QUAD = 1).
-A Write Enable command must be executed before the device will accept the QPP command (Status Register 1, WEL = 1).
-The instruction and at least one data byte, into the IO signals.
-Data must be programmed at previously erased (FFh) memory locations.
+To use Quad Page Program the Quad Enable Bit in the Configuration Register must be set (QUAD=1).
+A Write Enable command must be executed before the device will accept the QPP command (Status Register 1, WEL=1).

-- 32h (CR2V[0] = 0) is followed by a 3-byte address (A23-A0) or - 32h (CR2V[0] = 1) is followed by a 4-byte address (A31-A0) or - 34h is followed by a 4-byte address (A31-A0)
+- 32h (CR2V[0]=0) is followed by a 3-byte address (A23-A0) or - 32h (CR2V[0]=1) is followed by a 4-byte address (A31-A0) or - 34h is followed by a 4-byte address (A31-A0)